-This pecan pie cobbler channels the flavours of pecan pie into an easy, delicious and warm dessert.
-Serve with a scoop of ice cream.
+This pecan pie pudding cake channels the flavours of pecan pie into an easy, delicious and warm dessert.
+Serve with a scoop of ice cream for a cozy, warm dessert.

 pecan pie cobbler in small cast iron skillet with ice cream